 The Stained-Glass Windows of Notre-Dame de la Belle Verrière

-Notre-Dame de la Belle Verrière is a famous stained glass window, due to its exceptional and inimitable cobalt blue colour, the secret formula of which has not been discovered.
-It is one of the 175 depictions of the Virgin that the cathedral contains.
-It could have almost been destroyed in the terrible 1194 fire.
+Notre-Dame de la Belle Verrière is a famous stained glass window.
+It owes its fame to its exceptional and inimitable cobalt blue colour.
+The window is one of the 175 depictions of the cathedral’s Virgin.
+It narrowly escaped destruction during the terrible 1194 Great Fire.

-On this stained glass window, the Virgin, without dominating those who look at her from the cathedral floor, overhangs them at a height of 2.25 m.
-The Virgin shows her Child holding a book on which the inscription “omnis vallis implebitur” (every valley shall be filled) can be read, referring to one of Luke’s passage in the Bible.
+On this stained glass window, the Virgin overhangs the visitors at the height of 2.25 m.
+The Virgin shows her Child holding a book on which the inscription “omnis vallis implebitur” (every valley shall be filled).
+This refers to a passage of Luke in the Gospel.